 At the equator the Earth's surface is about 20 kilometers further away from the Earth's geometric center than at the poles.
 Compared to the total Earth radius of 6400 kilometer that looks like a very small difference indeed, you may be tempted to think the bulge is negligable.

-In the diagram the angle between the red and the blue arrow is exaggerated for clarity; in the case of the actual Earth that angle, at 45 degrees latitude, is about a tenth of a degree.
+In the diagram: for vivid display the angle between the red and the blue arrow is exaggerated; in the case of the actual Earth that angle, at 45 degrees latitude, is about a tenth of a degree.
 That downward slope of 0.1 degree provides the required inward force.

 At a rate of one revolution per day, how much inward force is required to circumnavigate the Earth's axis?
 For the latitude of 45 degrees the calculation gives that for an object with a mass of 1 kilogram a force of 1.7 gram-force is required.
 The ratio is 1:580.
 So whatever measure of weight you use, divide it by 580 and you have the required inward force.